jasonsbarr/introduction-to-python/README.md

     - Do: CS 61A CSM 02: Lists and Trees
     - Do: CS 61A Guerrilla 02 (Spring 2020): Data Abstraction, Trees, Nonlocal, Iterators & Generators
     - Do: CS 61A Exam Prep 03: Lists, Trees, & Tree Recursion
-    - Do: CS 61A (Spring 2020) practice problems on trees
-    - Do: CS 61A (Spring 2020) past exam questions on trees
     - Optional:
       - Read: Baka, ch.
 6
       - Read: Lee and Hubbard, ch.
 6